 What I will do:

 - Believe it or not, I will consider matching your sofa!
-Honestly, I have no beefs about starting with a color palette that will harmonize (or not, if that’s what you want) with your decor.
-While I’ll start with a harmonizing color palette, every color in the painting will not exactly match your sofa, unless you are going for an extremely limited palette or your sofa is psychedelic 😉
+I have no beef about starting with a color palette that will harmonize (or not, if that’s what you want) with your decor.
+While I’ll start with a harmonizing color palette, every color in the painting will not exactly match your sofa unless you are going for an extremely limited palette or your sofa is psychedelic 😉

-- I work with images that you provide and add some of my own if necessary.
+- I often work with images you provide and add some of my own if necessary.
 I digitally collage scans of images and use the collage as reference material for your painting.

-- I enjoy painting people, pets and other animals within the natural landscape.
-I particularly like working from old photos so dig out those pictures of the old family farmstead or of grandma or great granddad herding turkeys, catapulting themselves into space, or doing the jig, the quirkier the better!
+- I enjoy painting people, pets, and other animals within the natural landscape.
+I particularly like working from old photos, so dig out those pictures of the old family farmstead or grandma or great-granddad herding turkeys, catapulting themselves into space, or doing the jig; the quirkier, the better!

 What I won’t do: